linkshare/service-container/README.md

 The hierarchy of services and parameters are as follows:
 * services.json files at lower folder levels are overridden by those at higher levels
 * services.json files are overriden by services_[ENV].json files
+* parameters are loaded and overriden by any parameters in the parameters.json file (see below)

 This allows you to override the specifics of a module from the application level and allows you to override any parameter based on whether this is your dev, test,